Ponniyin Selvan: Stage play

 Avvai Shanmugam was the first to organise a conference on Tamil drama in Erode, and the first to organise a drama contest, in 1945.

 One of the prize winning scripts was 'Raja Raja Chozhan,’ which was staged in 1955 with Shanmugam as prince Rajendra.

 'Raja Raja Chozhan' was also presented at the Motilal Nehru Centenary celebrations in Delhi in 1961, earning compliments from Nehru for the splendid acting.

 In Singapore, 'Raja Raja Chozhan' was also enacted 90 times.
 Overall it was staged 2,146 times.

 Avvai Shanmugam played the role of Maamallan in Kalki's 'Sivakamiyin Sabatham' and the sets were grand, befitting the story.
 For the scene in which Paranjothi tames an elephant that runs amok, two men inside a specially made elephant, operated levers as they walked in unison.

 In 1999 the book was adapted into a stage play by E. Kumaravel and was staged by Magic Lantern Theater in Buck's Theatre inside YMCA Nandanam, Chennai.
 The script's length was originally over nine hours long, but was shortened into a performance time of four hours and 20 minutes and featured 72 actors on a multi-level setting.

 Again, the book was adapted into a stage play in a very grand scale by SS International Live along with Magic Lantern theatre group in Chennai, in June 2014.
 The crew includes Kumaravel, who penned the screenplay & dialogues, Thotta Tharani as art director, Preethi Athreya as costume designer and Bhanu leading the make-up and hair styling department.
 Pravin directed the play.

 Chicago Tamil Sangam staged the play in May 2013 with over 40 volunteers in cast and crew.

 Novels and Comic books

 The Tiger Throne by Preetha Rajah Kannan is an English retelling of this vast 5 volume epic in one complete novel.

 In 2017, Nila comics started releasing series of comic books where every comic book is an adaptation of two chapters from the novel.
 It is available in Tamil and English.
 As of January 2019, There have been 18 comic books released in Tamil and 10 in English.

+Digital Availability

+The original serialized version of Ponniyin Selvan, as published in Kalki magazine, has been fully digitized by Raja Illam Media, including the authentic illustrations by artist Vinu.
+This edition preserves the original chapter formatting and visual interpretations of the Chola period, providing readers with an experience faithful to the initial publication.

+The complete digitized version of Ponniyin Selvan is freely accessible online here.